theharoold/url-shortener-api/README.md

 - `DELETE /` - deletes short url record

-Returns 204 NO CONTENT if a record has been successfully deleted, 404 NOT FOUND if no such element exists.
+Returns 200 OK if a record has been successfully deleted, 404 NOT FOUND if no such element exists.

 Example request: